jlm/maint-uploader/README.md

 Maint Uploader
 ==============

-This Ruby script is designed to parse the IEEE 802.1 Maintenance email reflector archive and find new maintenance request forms.
+This Ruby script parses the IEEE 802.1 Maintenance email reflector archive and finds new maintenance request forms.
 It then parses and uploads these to the [802.1 Maintenance Database](https://github.com/jlm/maint) web application.
 The maintenance database is a Ruby on Rails web app which exposes a JSON API as well as a web-based user interface.